linemanjs/lineman-backbone-template/README.md

 # Instructions

 1. git clone this repo
-2. npm install
-3. npm install -g lineman (if you don't already have lineman installed)
+2. npm install -g lineman (if you don't already have lineman installed)
-4. lineman run --force
+3. lineman run --force
-5. open your web browser to localhost:8000
+4. open your web browser to localhost:8000

 Hopefully this helps you get up and running with BackboneJS!